Detecting Ovarian Cancer

 Is there an effective way to prevent it?

-In any case, as we said, don’t forget to have annual check-ups or biopsies to analyze the cells and ensure that everything is okay.
+In any case, have annual check-ups or biopsies to analyze the cells and ensure that everything is okay.
 It’s the best way to detect a problem on time and will give you peace of mind.